LILANA PORTER, UNTITLED (SELF PORTRAIT) 1973

 UNTITLED (SELF PORTRAIT with square II) 1973

 Liliana Porter's Untitled, (self portrait) intrigued me.
 What about this photograph caught, and kept my attention?
 Was it the woman's look?
-A look that appeared like a tired, yet stern glare?
+A look that appeared tired and serious?
 Was it the imperfect lines drawn across her forehead, nose, and cheek that connects to the lines on the wall?
 It felt like a simple and somewhat strange, way to connect one's self to a wall.
 It almost made since for this woman to attach herself to that wall with those lines.
 Maybe I saw her and saw me.
 Her short hair looking somewhat similar to mine at that time and the tiredness I felt inside.

 I love the simplistic nature of this photograph.
 It creates complex layers, like the look on her face, the tilted line, the connection of two things.
 Porter has managed to show some vulnerability that still feels composed or like she's still in power.
 It's like she is inviting you in, but also warning you to maintain distance.
 It's a look that leaves you wanting more.